brettz9/webappfind/executable-builder/README.md

 The executables built by Executable Builder are actually just simple files working with the command line which pass some additional instructions to it.
-In the case of WebAppFind executables, these will be passing command line instructions to Firefox.
+In the case of WebAppFind executables, these will be passing command line instructions to the browser.

 <!--
 TODO: Add when implemented
-Used in conjunction with Firefox profiles, one will get the benefits of former projects like Mozilla Prism/Chromeless/WebRunner which provided web applications as executables with their ability to show up independently in the task bar, but with the added optional ability
+Used in conjunction with browser profiles, one will get the benefits of former projects like Mozilla Prism/Chromeless/WebRunner which provided web applications as executables with their ability to show up independently in the task bar, but with the added optional ability